 It’s an ideal place for hikers of all skill levels, and there are hot pools along the way where you can take a dip and enjoy the stunning views.

-Another must-visit attraction is Mount Rainier, an active volcano located just outside of Seattle.
+Another must-visit attraction is Mount Rainier, an active volcano located just outside of Seattle, where you’ll love exploring a Mt.
+Rainier one day itinerary.
 The mountain is famous for its stunning wildflowers, which bloom in abundance during the summer, and plenty of Mount Rainier hikes to go on.

 Seattle’s Historic Landmarks